Burdening yourself with guilt doesn’t help you or your kids. Learn how to overcome mom guilt and stop blaming yourself

-My family and I were riding the train when it lurched to a stop, flinging my son straight into the handle bar in front of him.
+My family members and I were riding the train when it lurched to a stop, flinging my son straight into the handle bar in front of him.
 His tooth bled and, later, began to turn a light shade of gray.
 While he felt no pain besides the initial impact, his tooth was dead, all in a split-second.